 Joint Ministerial Committee communiqué: October 2013

-- Prime Minister's Office, 10 Downing Street, Northern Ireland Office, Scotland Office, Office of the Secretary of State for Wales, The Rt Hon Danny Alexander, The Rt Hon David Cameron MP, The Rt Hon Alistair Carmichael, The Rt Hon Nick Clegg MP, Helen Grant, The Rt Hon Mark Harper MP, The Rt Hon David Jones MP, and The Rt Hon Theresa Villiers MP
+- Prime Minister's Office, 10 Downing Street, Northern Ireland Office, Scotland Office, Office of the Secretary of State for Wales, The Rt Hon Danny Alexander The Rt Hon David Cameron, The Rt Hon Alistair Carmichael, The Rt Hon Nick Clegg, Helen Grant, The Rt Hon Mark Harper, The Rt Hon David Jones, and The Rt Hon Theresa Villiers

 - 16 October 2013